Contents

 Understanding the difference between separation and termination of employment can sometimes be confusing.

-Separation is a blanket term that covers any scenario in which an employer or employee decides to end employment, whether voluntarily or involuntarily.
-Boiling it down, employees only leave a job for two reasons: they leave voluntarily, or they are asked to leave.
-The latter is what we refer to as termination of employment.
+Separation is a blanket term that covers any scenario in which either an employer or an employee decides to end the employment relationship – whether voluntarily or involuntarily.
+Simply put, employees leave a job either by their own choice or because they are asked to leave, the latter being referred to as termination of employment.

-In contrast, involuntary separation, or termination, may look something like:
+In contrast, involuntary separation, or termination, may involve scenarios such as:

-• Termination for cause – this could involve reasons such as a lack of capacity, poor or unsatisfactory performance, or misconduct
+- Termination for cause – for example, due to inadequate capacity, poor performance, or misconduct

 It is important to note that employees are protected from unfair dismissal by the Fair Work Act 2009 (Cth).
 Find out more about the ins and outs of unfair dismissals in our article here.